CopernicaMarketingSoftware/Documentation/Mailerq/5.0/dns-settings.md

 a DNS query to a DNS server if necessary.
 This is exactly what you want.

-However, this standard "getaddrinfo" function does not expose the time-to-live (TTL) value, which is needed to know for how long DNS results can be cached.
+However, this standard "getaddrinfo" function does not expose the time-to-live (TTL) value to its caller, which is needed to know for how long DNS results can be cached.
 MailerQ is therefore conservative and assumes that all TTL's are set to 60 seconds.
 This low TTL value causes a lot of unnecessary DNS lookups, because most TTL are set to a much higher values (for example 24 or 48 hours).

-You can also instruct MailerQ to forget about the "getaddrinfo" function and send a query to the DNS server directly.
+You prevent all these extra DNS lookups, you can instruct MailerQ to forget about the "getaddrinfo" function and send queries to DNS server directly.
 If MailerQ does this, it will have access to the real TTL value, and can cache the DNS results for a much longer time.
-You can disable the "getaddrinfo" calls with the following config file
+You can disable the "getaddrinfo" calls with the following config file setting:
-variable:

 ```
 dns-getaddrinfo:    no